3-manifolds/frameworks/README.rst

 In order to build the frameworks you need to create directories TclTk/Tcl and TclTk/Tk which contain the source code for the version of Tcl and Tk that you wish to use for the frameworks.
-Two ways for this are provided via the fetch_tcltk.sh and fossil_tcltk.sh scripts in that directory.
+Three ways for this are provided via the fetch_tcltk.sh, fossil_tcltk.sh, and git_tcltk.sh scripts in that directory.

 Macher
 ======